Skip to content

 Where is Cabo Rojo, Dominican Republic?

-Cabo Rojo sits in Pedernales province at the southwestern tip of the Dominican Republic, roughly 300 km from Santo Domingo.
-The area includes the new Taino Bay cruise port and serves as the gateway to Bahía de las Águilas beach.
+Cabo Rojo sits in Pedernales province at the southwestern tip of the Dominican Republic, around 310 km from Santo Domingo.
+The area includes the new Port Cabo Rojo cruise terminal and serves as the gateway to Bahia de las Aguilas beach.

 Note: This is Cabo Rojo, Dominican Republic, not the town of the same name in Puerto Rico.